 It's important to me that my Kindergarten students participate as best they can and feel a part of the prayer, but using a traditional Rosary as a prayer tool seems more confusing than helpful.
 (It has SO many beads!)
 So, today we made our own smaller Rosaries which we will bring to the prayer service tomorrow.

 As you can see, these are simple Rosaries made from pipe cleaner and pony beads.
 I used pastels in keeping with traditional images of Mary.
 The students created their own Rosaries in class.
 I found these adorable religious beads at my local "superstore" and they were perfect for this project.
 I wanted them to have the ability to dangle like a traditional Rosary cross, so I prepped this part of the project by knotting a small loop with white craft floss, then threading an end of the pipe cleaner through the loop in the floss and tightly folding up that end of the pipe cleaner.
 I have no idea if that explanation makes sense to you, so I took a few photos of the process.

-then place pip cleaner through the loop and fold closed.
+then place pipe cleaner through the look and fold close.

 These teaching Rosaries were modeled after actual Rosaries.
 To differentiate between the prayers, two different types of bead were used.
 Hail Mary prayers were marked with traditional pony beads.
 We used heart shaped beads to indicate where the Our Father will be recited.

 As I mentioned, all traditional Rosary prayers are recited during May Crowning.
 This includes the Apostles Creed and a few others.
 So, I told my kiddos that they only needed to listen for the Hail Mary and Our Father.
 They will need to sit attentively during the other prayers and then move their fingers onto a new bead when a prayer that they know begins.
 Our practice went great!
 The kids loved their new Rosaries and had success using them in class.
 I am so excited for tomorrow!

 Children's Rosary FREEBIE